MPX0222/Research-Paper-Space/Readme.md

 > | Github Link | Paper Link | PaperWithCode Link | Is Read? |
 > |-------------|------------|--------------------|-------------|
 > | [Github-Page](https://github.com/zjunlp/Prompt4ReasoningPapers) | [Arxiv-Page](https://arxiv.org/pdf/2212.09597.pdf) |            PaperWithCode-Page        |
+>
+>  ***Summarize** : Survey and Evaluation of QA-System*

 ***9. A Survey on Evaluation of Large Language Models（Jilin University & Microsoft, 2023.08）*** :

 > | Github Link | Paper Link | PaperWithCode Link | Is Read? |
 > |-------------|------------|--------------------|------------|
 > | [Github-Page](https://github.com/mlgroupjlu/llm-eval-survey) | [Arxiv-Page](https://arxiv.org/pdf/2307.03109v7.pdf) | [PaperWithCode-Page](https://paperswithcode.com/paper/a-survey-on-evaluation-of-large-language) | ✔ |
+>
+>  ***Summarize** : With the development of Large Language models, How to evaluate the performance of LLMs is extremely important to researchers.
+This thesis conclude the current method of the LLMs evaluation, and disscuss the problems and future trend.*

 ***10. Evaluating Open-QA Evaluation（Westlake University & Northeastern University, 2023.08）*** :